rillyv/rillyv/README.md

 Back-end Developer
 ------------------

 My Github profile provides a comprehensive overview of my professional development as a programmer, which I have pursued since 2022.
-I possess advanced proficiency in Python, Django, and Django Rest Framework, in addition to extensive experience working with MySQL and PostgreSQL databases.
+I possess proficiency in Python, Django, and Django Rest Framework, in addition to experience working with MySQL database.
 Additionally, I am skilled in the use of Github actions and Docker for software development, and possess a foundational understanding of HTML, CSS, Bootstrap, JavaScript and React.
 My expertise also extends to working with data structures and algorithms, which I have leveraged to produce high-quality code.

 * 🌍  I'm based in The Netherlands
 * ✉️  You can contact me at [rillyv.dev@gmail.com](mailto:rillyv.dev@gmail.com)